-- (2) The chief public defender administrator provided for in [section 13] shall appoint the training coordinator. - (3) The training coordinator shall: - (a) coordinate training to for public defenders in current aspects of criminal and civil law involving public defense; - (b) assist in the development and dissemination of standards, procedures, and policies that will ensure that public defender services are provided consistently throughout the state; - (c) consolidate information on important aspects of public defense and provide for a collection of official opinions, legal briefs, and other relevant information; - (d) provide assistance with research or briefs and provide other technical assistance requested by a public defender; - (e) apply for and assist in the disbursement of federal funds or other grant money to aid the statewide public defender system; and - (f) perform other duties assigned by the chief public defender administrator."
+- "47-1-210.
+Training program -- coordinator.
+(1) There is within the office central services office provided for in [section 19] a position of training coordinator for public defenders. - (2) The chief public defender administrator of the central services office shall appoint hire the training coordinator. - (3) The training coordinator shall: - (a) coordinate training to public defenders in current aspects of criminal and civil law involving public defense; - (b) assist in the development and dissemination of standards, procedures, and policies that will ensure that public defender services are provided consistently throughout the state; - (c) consolidate information on important aspects of public defense and provide for a collection of official opinions, legal briefs, and other relevant information; - (d) provide assistance with research or briefs and provide other technical assistance requested by a public defender; and - (e) apply for and assist in the disbursement of federal funds or other grant money to aid the statewide public defender system; and - (f) perform other duties assigned by the chief public defender central services office administrator."